sealink/aws_deploy/README.md

 ## Usage

-After installing the gem, execute `deploy_aws` in your deployable project directory.
+After installing the gem, execute `deploy` in your deployable project directory.
 Follow the interactive prompts.
 As per Configuration section, the deployment code makes certain assumptions.
 Please consider if they apply to your use case.